aecel/habit-app/README.md

 ## Known bugs

 1. When switching from an empty route to a route like Add Habit or Test Habits, the navbar jumps.
 It's not super aligned.
-2. Not really a bug, but in AddHabit.js line 11, document.getblahblah was used, because I couldn't get useRef() to work lmao.
-3. The scrollbars of the year calendar can only scroll left to right.
-Might not work with a mouse.

 ## What I learned